uuPink/Three-body-problem-simulator/README.md

 Acceleration- and velocitydata as well as lifespan data can be saved to excel-files automatically.

-Matplotlib is used toi visualize trajectories.
+Matplotlib is used to visualize trajectories.

+.h5, .parquet and screenshots of simulated data: https://www.dropbox.com/scl/fo/t8u7lhmgh0c6yljxbk3ro/AB3_3E5o0qTzCLxfgtWA6WM?rlkey=u45ju5ocmmpwib3rhgkj1htuz&st=m9zofldd&dl=0

 ---------------------------------------
 This program was made as a part of a larger school-project, and therefore I'm now too lazy to fix the things which only works in very specific scenarios and remove/improve comments.
 Some unused code is also still in the files but isn't activated.
 Some comments are also in swedish (sorry).